Ericonaldo/ILSwiss/README.md

 - Adversarial Inverse Reinforcement Learning
     - AIRL / GAIL / FAIRL / Discriminator-Actor-Critic (DAC) (Different reward signals for AIRL / GAIL / FAIRL, and absorbing state for DAC)
 - Behaviour Cloning (BC)
-- DAgger
+- Dagger

 # Running Notes:

-Before running, assign important log and output paths in `\rlkit\launchers\config.py` (Just rename the example [config_example.py](https://github.com/Ericonaldo/ILSwiss/blob/main/rlkit/launchers/config_example.py) as `config.py` and define the paths.).
+Before running, assign important log and output paths in `\rlkit\launchers\config.py`.

 There are simple multiple processing shcheduling (we use multiple processing to clarify it with multi-processing since it only starts many independent sub-process without communication) for simple hyperparameter grid search.